About Churches Together in Basildon

 On a Friday night a drop in centre is provided for lonely and isolated people at the United Rerormed Church in Honeypot Lane.
 Everyweek there is a nice meal and activities so that people can have a time of fellowship together.

 CTB has a team of trained counsellors who offer advice on financial management.

-We are in the process of inargurating a team of Street Pastors who will be out in the town on Friday and Saturday nights to look after vulnerable people who are out and about and need help.
+Basildon has its own team of Street pastors that are out in the town centre on Friday Nights helping people in trouble.
 Members of CTB also help at the bus that visits the Festival Leisure on Saturday nights to provide help for people when needed.